John Bokma Perl

 Intermezzo: Limit your user rights

-I urgently recommend you, if you are currently working with Administrator rights most of the time to stop doing this if you're going to program.
+I strongly recommend to not develop software with Administrator rights when not needed (most of the time).
 Whether you program in Perl or other language, one tiny mistake might delete not only your personal files but also files of people who might share the computer with you, or system files.
 The latter might result in your computer becoming unstable or no longer working at all.

 If you're working with limited rights the damage is limited to your own personal files.
 So there is still a strong need for making backups often.
 I furthermore recommend to use a versioning system and will do my best to write in the near future an article on what this is and how you can benefit from it even if you work on your own, and even if you're just starting to program.

 If you're working with limited rights and you need more rights, you can either switch to an account with Administrator rights - in most cases you don't need to log out first - or you can use the Run As option either via a context menu or at the command line using the runas command.
-The latter offers as far as I know similar functionality as the sudo command found on other operating systems like GNU/Linux.
+This command offers as far as I know similar functionality as the sudo command found on other operating systems like GNU/Linux.
+The use of runas will be explained below.

-After the download of the ActivePerl MSI file (15.5MB) has finished it needs to be installed.
-Assuming that you are logged in with an account that has limited user rights (you did read the previous section?): press the Windows key and the L key at the same time to go to the Login screen (hint: you can memorize this combination as Windows Login).
-Select an account with Administrator rights in the Login screen and enter your password.
+After the download of the ActivePerl MSI file (17.1MB) has finished it needs to be installed.
+Assuming that you are logged in with an account that has limited user rights (you did read the previous section?), you can use runas to install the MSI file, using the following syntax:

 Accepting the ActivePerl community license - installation step 2.